msh9/codinginthetrenches.com/content/2013/initial-impressions-of-the-go-programming-language.rst

          return t.myField
      }

-   Those familiar with Go already with likely notice that the two code blocks don't define the exact same structures (in fact Go does not implement classes as they exist in Java), but they're close enough for my purpose.
+   Those familiar with Go already with likely notice that the two code blocks don't define the exactly same structures (in fact Go does not implement classes as they exist in Java), but they're close enough for my purpose.
 In Go (somewhat like C++), the definition of a type and the methods that act on a type are two different entities that may be located in different places.
 Additionally I am not forced into odd